ultrakumar/AWS-ENVIRONMENT-WITH-TERRAFORM/README.md

 After placing all the files in a directory run the terraform commands.

-terraform inti  => To initialize the terraform in that directory
+terraform init  => To initialize the terraform in that directory

 terraform plan  => It shows the environment that is going to build from the modules